-Summary of the Study
+V. Summary of the Study

 Reproduction/procreation is one of the reasons for marriage, but when couples are unable to procreate it serves as a major concern to them, their family and relatives.
 This inability makes them sought for help in order to treat their condition.
-Numerous studies has been done on awareness, knowledge and attitude of individuals to infertility but little or no study has been carried out to assess the management options available to couples who seek medical attention in Port Harcourt, Rivers State.
+Numerous studies has been done on awareness, knowledge and attitude of individuals to infertility but little or no study has been carried out to assess the knowledge of couples on the management options available to couples who may seek medical attention regarding infertility in Port Harcourt, Rivers State.

-This study employed a descriptive cross-sectional method to assess the knowledge, attitude and management options available to couples attending the fertility clinic in Rivers State University Teaching Hospital (RSUTH).
+This study employed a descriptive cross-sectional method to assess the knowledge of infertility and management options available to couples attending the Obio Cottage Hospital (OCH) Port Harcourt, Rivers State.
 The respondents had good knowledge of infertility with a percentage level of knowledge of 83.7%.
-Respondents also exhibited positive attitude towards infertility, however management options of infertility available was limited to only fertility drugs.
-Couples were unable to choose from a variety of methods including Assisted Reproductive Techniques (ARTs) which were unavailable at the fertility clinic in RSUTH.
-This reveals that couples are not allowed to choose the management method suitable for them as their choice was limited to one method alone.
-Nurses should work with the obstetricians and gynecologists in order to request for other methods of management including the ARTs.
-Nurses are closer to the patients and community at large, hence they are in better positions to give adequate information on infertility and advocate for couples who are faced with this challenge, including giving them psychological support so as to render holistic care for the couples.
+Respondents also exhibited a good knowledge on In Vitro Fertilization (IVF), fertility drugs and child adoption as methods of infertility management, however, respondents showed a poor knowledge level on the other methods of management for infertility.
+This reveals that couples are not aware that there are other management options in the treatment of infertility.
+Nurses should work with the obstetricians and gynecologists in order to health educate the public on the different methods of infertility management.
+Nurses are closer to the patients and the community at large, hence they are in better positions to give adequate information on infertility and advocate for couples who may be faced with this challenge, including giving them psychological support, reducing negative attitudes from the relations and other members of the public, so as to render holistic care for the couples.

-V. Conclusion
+VI.
+Conclusion